Your Trusted Marijuana Lawyer in Missouri

 Prohibition will work great injury to the cause of temperance.
 It is a species of intemperance within itself, for it goes beyond the bounds of reason in that it attempts to control a man’s appetite by legislation, and makes a crime out of things that are not crimes.
 A prohibition law strikes a blow at the very principles upon which our government was founded.

-Abraham Lincoln
+– Abraham Lincoln

-Therefore, we must ask: What have we, as citizens, and public officials, allowed to happen?
+Therefore, we must ask: What have we, as citizens and public officials, allowed to happen?

-Not everyone is afraid to speak out, or stand up for what they believe in, or for that matter to actually support the Constitution of the United States, the supreme law and statement of our rights and liberty that we have all sworn to uphold.
+Not everyone is afraid to speak out or stand up for what they believe in, or for that matter, to actually support the Constitution of the United States, the supreme law and statement of our rights and liberty that we have all sworn to uphold.

-Consider the case of: PEOPLE VS. JOHN SINCLAIRE, 387 Michigan Reports, page 91
+Consider the case of PEOPLE VS. JOHN SINCLAIRE, 387 Michigan Reports, page 91

-This was a 1972 case, when the United States Constitution had the respect that it was due.
+This was a 1972 case when the United States Constitution had the respect that it was due.

 Justice Thomas G. Kavanagh of the Michigan Supreme Court, a fine judge indeed, clarified the real meaning of the Constitution and our liberties within the words of his decision:

-“As I understand our constitutional concept of government, an individual is free to do whatever he pleases, so long as he does not intefere with the rights of his neighbor or of society, and no government–state or Federal–has been ceded the authority to interfere with that freedom.
+“As I understand our constitutional concept of government, an individual is free to do whatever he pleases, so long as he does not interfere with the rights of his neighbor or of society, and no government–state or Federal–has been ceded the authority to interfere with that freedom.
 As has been said:

 `The sole end for which mankind are warranted, individually or collectively, in interfering with the liberty of action of any of these number, is self-protection.
 That the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others.
-His own good, either physical or moral is not a sufficient warrant.’
+His own good, either physical or moral, is not a sufficient warrant.’
 J.S.
 Mill, On Liberty, Chapter 1.

 …’Big Brother’ cannot, in the name of Public health, dictate to anyone what he can eat or drink or smoke in the privacy of his own home.”